4 bedroom character property for sale

 - Farmhouse dating from the 1500's

-- Entrance/sitting room, dining room, study and French style kitchen
+- Entrance/sitting room, dining room and French style kitchen

-- Adjacent barn with study and covered eating area under
+- Separate barn with study/library and covered eating area under

 - Separate barn with potential to create a 3 bedroom gite (subject to any consents needed)

 - Gardens of 1/3 acre